 Tubercles are sebaceous glands, which you have all over your body but are particularly active in some specific areas.
 Their basic function is to lubricate and protect the skin.
 These are the same glands that produce the natural lubrication that makes hair supple, or greasy if left unwashed, and can cause oily skin, especially during puberty.
 These glands are only known as Montgomery tubercles when they are on the nipples and areolas of your breasts.
 Here, they have a similar function, producing secretions which are rich in moisturising lipids to lubricate the skin of the nipples and provide a protective oily barrier to guard against infection.

 We all know that breasts and nipples come in a very wide variety of shapes and sizes, and the same goes for Montgomery tubercles.
 These tubercles may vary in number from only one or two to as many as 30.
-Their number can also increase in response to hormonal changes – the most obvious example being pregnancy.
+The number of areolar glands can also increase in response to hormonal changes – the most obvious example being pregnancy.

 While Montgomery tubercles can be an early sign of pregnancy, this is not experienced by all pregnant women.
 Studies have shown between 30% and 50% of pregnant women notice these tubercles and when they do occur, they can be one of the very first signs, even before a missed period.
 Of course, nobody should take the sudden appearance of Montgomery tubercles as an isolated confirmation of pregnancy.
 It’s important to look out for other, more common symptoms, such as: